Mrkewl/CTRL/README.md

 DONE

-2. Architecture is not properly done, probably pass the user into the model early on and also passing variable either during constructor or all in the widget itself
+2. Architecture is not properly done, probably pass the user into the model early on and also passing variable either during constructor or all in the widget itself on it

 3. game updating every week loss<can use a stop gap with date time now>

-18. solving the money issue in compartment after joining games

-4. put another if else on distribution method so that if user with 0 workout they do not get part of the distribution

 6. Create custom loggin for secret code

-7. Deduction of cash

 9. Change launcher icon

+18. solving the money issue in compartment after joining games

 15. To deduct and set aside money invested in game to not reflect wallet balance immediately until game is done

 17. apple loggin
 and loading

+19. Overwritting of earnings and other fields

+Need to test

+4. put another if else on distribution method so that if user with 0 workout they do not get part of the distribution